Malik Scott: Scott vs. Leapai

+Scott vs. Thompson

 Scott then fought crafty southpaw veteran and somewhat of a gatekeeper, Tony Thompson, on October 30, 2015.
 The fight was scheduled for ten rounds and Scott went on to win the fight via unanimous decision despite being knocked down in the ninth round.

+Scott vs. Ortiz

 On November 12, 2016 he fought Cuban boxer Luis Ortiz in Monaco.
 Despite claiming to have a perfect camp, the bout was largely uneventful and disappointing.
 Scott was on the backfoot for most of the fight and seemed completely unwilling to engage with Ortiz.
 British commentator Adam Smith lamented the bout as "the worst I have seen in many years".
 Matchroom promoter Eddie Hearn was also visibly disappointed after the bout and claimed that "Scott didn't do us any favors tonight".
 The official scorecards were 120–105, 120–106, and 119–106 all in favor of Ortiz.

 Life after boxing

 Scott became the new head coach for Deontay Wilder in 2021.
 Their first fight working together was Wilder's eleventh-round knockout loss in his trilogy fight against undefeated WBC and The Ring champion Tyson Fury, the latter of whom Scott had previously sparred with, when Scott had his eardrum busted by Fury.

+Scott became the new head coach for Gerald Washington in 2023.
+Their first fight working together was Washington's ten-round decision loss in his fight against former two-time world heavyweight title challenger Derek Chisora, the latter of whom Scott had previously fought with, when Scott lost his undefeated professional record against Chisora.

+Scott became the new assistant coach for Gilberto Ramírez in 2024.

+Personal life

+In December 2023, it was revealed that Scott was in a relationship with British sports broadcaster Kate Abdo, whom he had previously been pictured training with in September 2023.
+In March 2024, the pair went public with their relationship on Instagram.
+They married in September 2024.